The 7 Golden Rules to Get a Six-Pack

 Building muscle is great, but you also must engage in fat burning cardiovascular work as well.
 Only through a combination will you see results.

-For the vast majority of people, getting six-pack abs is an achievable goal, as long as you follow the rules.
+For the vast majority of people, getting six-pack abs is NOT an achievable goal.
 Reduce body fat, build muscle, change your exercises frequently, rest between abdominal workout days and give your abs more stress with fewer reps.
-You'll get the results infomercials can only promise.
+Follow these rules and you can become the best version of yourself possible.